superseriousbusiness/gotosocial/docs/configuration/storage.md

 # Default: false
 storage-s3-proxy: false

+# String.
+Custom URL to use for S3 storage.
+This is useful if you are using a CDN in front of your S3 bucket.
+# Should start with "http(s)://" and end without a trailing slash.
+# Gets overridden by storage-s3-proxy.
+# Default: ""
+storage-s3-custom-url: ""

 # Bool.
 Use SSL for S3 connections.
 #
 # Only set this to 'false' when testing locally.